What is mentoring?

 - Coping with anxiety levels raised by managing a medical condition.

-Please note that Mentoring is not a replacement for professional medical advice and support which you might already be receiving from the Mental Wellbeing Service, your own GP, or from a Psychiatrist or Community Psychiatric Nurse based in the local mental health team.
+Please note that Mentoring is not a replacement for professional medical advice and support which you might already be receiving from the Mental Health Service, your own GP, or from a Psychiatrist or Community Psychiatric Nurse based in the local mental health team.

 How to access Mentoring Support

-Firstly you should discuss whether Mentoring might be appropriate for you, please contact a Mental Wellbeing Adviser to discuss your specific needs and whether you can access the funding for it through Disabled Student Allowance.
+Firstly you should discuss whether Mentoring might be appropriate for you, please contact a Mental Health Adviser to discuss your specific needs and whether you can access the funding for it through Disabled Student Allowance.

 Feedback from students who have used the Mentor Service:-